Skip to content

 Improve Healthcare Literacy Through Language Along the Patient Journey

 To improve healthcare literacy through language, consider patient touchpoints with your organization.
-The patient journey starts with searching for providers, having an initial appointment, and aftercare, including self-administration of care, and all the touchpoints in-between.
-When you think about the patient journey, ask yourself these questions:
+The patient journey starts with searching for providers, having an initial appointment, and aftercare, including self-administration of care, and all the touchpoints in between.
+When you think about the patient experience, ask yourself these questions:

 If you identify areas that need improvement with language, consider strategizing with your LSP.
 For example, perhaps you should localize your website or create language voice options on your phone system, and your LSP can help you with that.